 Around the world, Coca-Cola's iconic brand is recognized as American.
 You'd be hard pressed to find a person that hasn't heard of, or tried, a bottle of Coke.
-Fizzy, sweet, and a jolt of caffeine, the soft drink is the embodiment of America.
+Fizzy, sweet, and a jolt of caffeine, the soft drink is the embodiment of the United States.

 Since its creation, the Coca-Cola Company has made a big name for itself.
 Constantly at the cusp of innovation, their marketing has set them apart from all the rest.
 Despite its popularity, however, Coca-Cola has a long history that many people don't know about.
 For all the Coke lovers out there, here are ten fun facts to cheers your refreshing, carbonated soda to.

 1. It's native to Georgia.

 Coca-Cola was invented in 1886 by John S. Pemberton.
-While the recipe remains a much guarded secret, Pemberton is the man to thank for introducing one of the biggest soft drinks in the world.
+While the original recipe remains a much guarded secret, John Pemberton is the man to thank for introducing one of the biggest soft drinks in the world.

 When visiting Atlanta, Georgia, you can learn all about Coke and its creation at the World of Coca-Cola.

 2. Its brand name is recognized on a global scale.

-The red and white label of Coke is recognized by 94 percent of the world's population.
+The red and white Coca-Cola logo is recognized by 94 percent of the world's population.
 Now that's marketing power.

 Well, kind of.
 It didn't win a gold medal or anything, but in 1928, it became the first Olympic sponsor.